Tell me about yourself | Main Region | TS

 “Tell us about yourself” interview example

 To put it all together, if you follow these three steps you can answer this or similar interview questions with confidence.
-Here’s an example of how this answer might look in practise:
+Here’s an example of how you can structure this answer in practice:

 “I am a business management graduate with a Masters in Digital Marketing.
 Since leaving university, I have pursued a marketing career in the sports industry.